City of Bristol Choir

 The City of Bristol Choir is a mixed voice choir of around 85 auditioned singers, whose aim is to sing a wide range of choral music to the highest possible standard.

+Description

 The choir gives five or six concerts a year in different venues around the South West, but mostly in Bristol.
 The choir's size gives it flexibility to perform music in diverse styles, from intimate Renaissance music polyphony and partsongs to large-scale works with orchestra.